Fitrat (TV series): Broadcast

 The drama serial premiered on 2 November by replacing Uraan and aired an hour episode daily on Geo Entertainment.
 Since the series was getting recognition among the viewers, the channel often began to air mega episodes of two hours either on Wednesday or Tuesday.

 Production

-The project was announced by the director Asad Jabal in early 2020 who has previously directed Mera Rab Waris for the same channel.
+The project was announced by the director Asad Jabal in early 2020.
+Jabal had previously directed Mera Rab Waris for the same channel.

 It marked the fourth on-screen appearance of Saboor Aly with Ali Abbas after Naqab Zan, Haqeeqat, and Tum Ho Wajah while it was the second with Zubab Rana after Mere Khudaya.
 Abbas and Rana also appeared in Rishtay Biktay Hain.

-PEMRA's notice
+PEMRA's advisory

-The serial received a notice from PEMRA for showing inappropriate dialogues and content in mid-December 2020.
+The serial received a PEMRA advisory for airing inappropriate dialogues and content in mid-December 2020.

 Reception

-The serial got recognition among critics as well as audiences.
+The serial got much recognition among critics as well as audiences.
 The role of Saboor Aly received positive reviews from the critics.
 It maintained high TRP's throughout its run and was among the top dramas in TRP's chart.
 Due to its popularity, the serial was re-run on the same channel shortly after its end.